AhmadArrabi/3D-annotator/README.md

-# 3D CT Annotator
+# 3D CT Annotator 🦴

-A Python-based GUI tool for efficiently annotating 3D landmarks on CT scans using bounding boxes.
-Designed for medical research data collection.
+An annotation tool for localizaing landmarks on CT scans.
+A user is given two views (AP and Lateral), and asked to add bounding boxes over regions of interest (ROI) in both views.
+As the views are orthoogonal, we can exactly localize the ROIs in 3D 💀🎯

 ![Annotator Overview](./assets/overview.png)

-## Features
-- **Multi-View Interface**: AP, Lateral, and MPR (Axial, Coronal, Sagittal) views.
-- **Smart Navigation**: Quickly switch between patients and landmarks.
-- **Auto-Saving**: Never lose progress; annotations are saved automatically when moving to the next landmark.
-- **Modifiable History**: Navigate back to previous landmarks to view or correct your submissions.
-- **Z-Axis Locking**: Guides align across views to ensure accurate 3D positioning.

 ## Installation